About the Course

 Duration and Time Limit

-All of our courses offered by the Training Terminal have been fully endorsed by the Institute of Hospitality.
+All of our courses, including our COSHH Awareness course, offered by the Training Terminal have been fully endorsed by the Institute of Hospitality.

 We Only Work With The Very Best